Fiat 600e Review & Prices

 Is the Fiat 600e a good car?

-Think of it as the 500’s older sibling.
-Maybe the 600 isn’t quite as cute to look at as the baby of the family, but it’s still pretty characterful and a whole lot more useful when you need a helping hand.
+Think of it like the 500’s older sibling.
+It’s not quite as cute to look at as the baby of the family, and might not get as much attention - but it’s a lot more useful when you need a helping hand.

 The Fiat 600e is a characterful electric SUV that's great to drive in the city – and it's good value, too

-There’s just the one motor and battery option offering 254 miles of range in official tests, which is about what you’d expect in an EV of this size.
-Public charging from 20-80% takes less than half an hour, which is again par for the course.
+The 600e is available with just one motor and battery option at the moment.
+It officially offers 254 miles of range from a pretty modest battery capacity, and in our tests it proved impressively efficient - resulting in a real-world range of about 200 miles.
+Public charging from 20-80% takes less than half an hour, which is par for the course.
 If you’re not ready to make the switch to electric just yet, there's also a hybrid 600.

 So the Fiat 600e is a decent small electric SUV overall – it’s a bit cheap inside and not hugely practical, but it’s packed full of character and is comfortable to drive around town.
 It’s priced temptingly, too.